Environmental Management

 Environmental stakeholders' engagement results

-Stakeholders Main environmental communication Stakeholders' needs and expectations Reflection of JTEKT's environmental activities
+Stakeholders Main environmental communication Stakeholders' needs and expectations Reflection in JTEKT's environmental activities

 • JTEKT Report (Integrated Report)